rust-unofficial/too-many-lists/src/second-iter.md

-But in this case the closure in conjunction with the fact that we have an `Option<&T>` instead of `&T` is a bit too complicated for it to work out, so we need to do this for it.
+But in this case the closure in conjunction with the fact that we have an `Option<&T>` instead of `&T` is a bit too complicated for it to work out, so we need to help it by being explicit.
 Thankfully this is pretty rare, in my experience.

 Just for completeness' sake, we *could* give it a *different* hint with the *turbofish*: